MichaIng/DietPi-Docs/docs/software/cloud.md

 Losing your password means that your data is irrecoverably lost.
 ```

-***Remembering your password is important!
-If you lose it, you won’t be able to access data stored in the repository.***
+!!! warning "Remembering your password is important!
+If you lose it, you won’t be able to access data stored in the repository."

 For more information please read: [Preparing a new repository](https://restic.readthedocs.io/en/stable/030_preparing_a_new_repo.html)